TangoisdownHQ/TangoisdownHQ/README.md

 is a Security company focused on decoy systems, OSINT & Penetration Testing.
 - 👀 We are interested in Security, Privacy & Integrity of user data & devices.

+  - 👋 'ALL WARFARE IS BASED ON DECEPTION'

 Currently Offering these Services:
 - OSINT
 - PENETRATION TESTING